Hazreath/RideMate/README.md

 This version is the first one, so it does not features a lot of things.
 Currently, only the tricklist is available, with every necessary vital features (register, login, modify profile and avatar ...)

+You can use/test the website here : https://ridemate.netlify.app/
+You may encounter some bugs, as it is still in active development, feel free to reach me on IG (@hazreath), or submit a git issue.